 Moving into 2020 with SLA Europe President Seema Rampersad

 It is with great pleasure and honour to be SLA Europe President for 2020.
 It feels like it has been a long time in coming as I look back as a long-standing member of SLA.
-I have already blogged about my start in the profession in this link here (1) and I have also written in this link here (2) about the professional benefits of SLA as past SLA Europe Membership Chair.
+I have already blogged about my start in the profession and I have also written about the professional benefits of SLA as past SLA Europe Membership Chair.
 Both of these blog posts are still relevant, and therefore I wanted to tell you more about our hopes and plans for the year ahead.

 We started January with the serious and important restructuring of SLA on all aspects of the business and core re-purpose of the organisation.
 This is a proactive strategy to ensure that members are getting value for money, but crucially to take stock the current direction of the organisation with streamlining and efficiencies in order for SLA to be sustainable in the short-term and long term.
 This restructuring initiative will also have an impact SLA Europe as a community, and for our members therefore we are in the process of clarifying our position.
 Some changes proposed will affect governance in local areas, membership choices and practicalities for you or your organisation as members.

 There is also a proposed name change from SLA, which will be consulted on in the coming year.
 These plans aim to incorporate the new organisation name to attract the newer professional profiles and roles that reflect the modern information profession – be it data, analytics, knowledge management or good-old-fashion librarians.
 Most of the restructuring initiative is a positive move to ensure that we are better functioning in this new structure, and most importantly, supporting members and communities.